platocres/asteroids/README.md

 # Asteroids
 This game is a python interpretation of the classic game Asteroids, where players attempt to last as long as possible while battling an onslaught of oncoming asteroids.

-In order to run this game successfully, you will need to have Python3 and PyGame installed on running.
+In order to run this game successfully, you will need to have Python3 and PyGame installed.

 Controls: